 After each new data collection has ended, a period of approximately 12 months is needed to transform and clean the data into a form suitable for analysis, and to document the data collection fully in the TEDS data dictionary.
 This period of time is variable depending on the complexity of the given study.
 Overlapping with this but extending beyond it is the time needed by TEDS researchers to fulfil their initial plans to analyse the new measures and publish results.
 Therefore, our policy is that new measures will be made generally available for sharing no more than 3 months following the first publication of findings based on the data from those measures (this includes online pre-print publications).
 Furthermore, whether results are published or not, all new data will become available for sharing 2 years after the end of data collection.

-Our age 21 data collection ended in February 2019.
-The processing and documentation of the data are well underway.
+Our age 21 "TEDS-21" data collection ended in February 2019.
+Further post-21 data collections, including the “g-game” and “covid” studies, were commenced during 2020.
+The processing and documentation of these data are underway.
 TEDS researchers are analysing the age 21 measures and have plans for publication.
 Applying the rule as stated above, each age 21 measure will become available for sharing when 3 months have elapsed after publication of results from that measure by TEDS researchers.
-Regardless of publication, the age 21 measures will become generally available for sharing in February 2021, when 2 years have elapsed since the end of data collection.
+Regardless of publication, the "TEDS-21" measures will become generally available for sharing in February 2021, when 2 years have elapsed since the end of data collection.

 Metadata describing the TEDS data collections, measures used and dataset variables can be found in the data dictionary at www.teds.ac.uk/datadictionary.
 This is a web site of linked html pages and pdf documents that can be viewed in any web browser (with appropriate software for reading pdfs).
 The data dictionary can be navigated by means of links from its home page.

 The data dictionary is a comprehensive description of the TEDS data.
 It contains, among other things: